ritaK-kingston/p2p2c-crowdfunding/README.md

-Below is an **example** of a revised `README.md` that includes the points you requested.
-Feel free to customize the text as needed.
+Below is an updated **README.md** example, reflecting the requested changes:

 ---